OpenRL-Lab/DGPO/README.md

 ```
 Local results are stored in subfold scripts/results.
 Note that we use Weights & Bias as the default visualization platform; to use Weights & Bias, please register and login to the platform first.
 More instructions for using Weights&Bias can be found in the official [documentation](https://docs.wandb.ai/).
 Adding the `--use_wandb` in command line or in the .sh file will use Tensorboard instead of Weights & Biases.

-We additionally provide `./eval_hanabi_forward.sh` for evaluating the hanabi score over 100k trials.

 ## 4. Publication

-If you find this repository useful, please cite our [paper](https://arxiv.org/abs/2103.01955):
+If you find this repository useful, please cite our [paper](https://arxiv.org/abs/2207.05631):
 ```
-@misc{yu2021surprising,
-      title={The Surprising Effectiveness of PPO in Cooperative Multi-Agent Games}, author={Chao Yu and Akash Velu and Eugene Vinitsky and Yu Wang and Alexandre Bayen and Yi Wu}, year={2021},
-      eprint={2103.01955},
-      archivePrefix={arXiv},
-      primaryClass={cs.LG}
+@article{chen2022dgpo,
+  title={DGPO: discovering multiple strategies with diversity-guided policy optimization}, author={Chen, Wenze and Huang, Shiyu and Chiang, Yuan and Pearce, Tim and Tu, Wei-Wei and Chen, Ting and Zhu, Jun}, journal={arXiv preprint arXiv:2207.05631}, year={2022}
 }
 ```